developer-zebra/developer-zebra-site/src/mx/4-3/security/devadmin/index.md

 ---
 title: Device Admin
-description: The DevAdmin allows you to perform certain device administration tasks directly like Screen-Lock timeout interval.
+description: The DevAdmin provides direct access to certain device administration tasks such as the Screen-Lock timeout interval.
 ---
 ## About DevAdmin

 ### Overview
+The DevAdmin provides direct access to certain device administration tasks such as the Screen-Lock timeout interval.

-Android defines some APIs called the Device Administration APIs, as implemented within the DevicePolicyManager class.
+Android defines some APIs as Device Administration APIs, as implemented within the DevicePolicyManager class.
 These APIs enable certain applications to perform various tasks that can affect the security of the device.
-Since the use of these APIs can impact device security, they are restricted to use by specially approved applications, called Device Administrators.
+As such, they are restricted to specially approved applications, called Device Administrators.
 If an application is written to conform to the DeviceAdminReceiver model and is approved to become a Device Administrator, then it can use some or all of the Device Administration APIs.

 In standard Android devices, an application that is written to conform to the DeviceAdminReceiver model must explicitly request the device user to approve it as a Device Administrator.
-This is based on the assumption that the device user is knowledgeable and is in the best position to make a determination.
-For a device that is owned or used by a single device user, that assumption may be reasonable.
-For an Enterprise-owned device that may be shared amongst multiple device users, that assumption may be a poor one.
+This is based on the assumption that the device user is knowledgeable enough to make this determination.
+For a device that is owned and/or used by a single user, that assumption might be reasonable.
+For an Enterprise-owned device that might be shared among multiple device users, that assumption may be a poor one.

-The DevAdmin Feature Type allows you to perform certain device administration tasks directly.
-It also allows you to programmatically approve an application that is written to conform to the DeviceAdminReceiver model as a Device Administrator, without involving or notifying the device user.
-This allows an Enterprise to grant access to the Device Administration APIs to trusted applications, and thus enable those applications to perform device administration tasks.
+The DevAdmin provides direct access to certain device administration tasks directly and allows programmatic approval as Device Administrator of applications written to conform to the DeviceAdminReceiver model without involving or notifying the device user.
+This allows an Enterprise to grant their trusted applications with access to the Device Administration APIs, thus enabling those applications to perform device administration tasks.

 ### Main Functionality